just-buildsystem/justbuild/share/man/just.1.md

 -------------------------

 **`--no-rotate`**
-Do not rotate gargabe-collection generations.
+Do not rotate garbage-collection generations.
 Instead, only carry out clean up tasks that do not affect what is stored in the cache.
 Incompatible with `--all`.